Stages of Formation

 After initial contact with the novice mistress you may be invited to the monastery to make a discernment retreat.
 Periods of silence, prayer before the Blessed Sacrament, lectio divina and talks with the novice mistress and other sisters all provide the atmosphere to be open to the work of the Holy Spirit in your soul.

-A discernment retreat is usually 3 days.
-(For example, arrival on Friday afternoon and departure on Sunday afternoon after dinner.)
-If you live near the monastery you may come for an initial visit one day visit and if you continue to express a desire to discern your vocation with our community you may come back for a retreat.
-If you come from a long distance you may be invited to come directly for an aspirancy.
-This exception is made on an individual basis for those who are seriously discerning a vocation with our monastery and believe strongly that they are being called to contemplative life.
+A discernment retreat is usually 2-3 days.
+If you live near the monastery you may come for a day visit and if you continue to express a desire to discern your vocation with our community you may come back for a retreat.

-If it seems that God is calling you to our monastery you are allowed to ask for admittance and gathers together the necessary papers (medical, dental, letters of recommendation, etc.).
-If the vote of the community is positive the decision is communicated you enter on a day mutually agreeable, usually a feast day.
+If it seems that God is calling you to our monastery you are allowed to ask for admittance and to gather together the necessary papers (medical, dental, letters of recommendation, etc.).
+If the vote of the community is positive, you enter on a day mutually agreeable, usually a feast day.

-During the postulancy you gradually comes to experience the goal and means of the contemplative life, through suitable catechesis and personal dialogue concerning both the life of union with God and monastic observance.
-You participates in classes with other members of the novitiate become acquainted with the basics of the Dominican charism, prayer, Sacred Scripture and community life.
+During the postulancy you gradually come to experience the goal and means of the contemplative life, through suitable catechesis and personal dialogue concerning both the life of union with God and monastic observances.
+You participate in classes with other sisters in the novitiate to become acquainted with the basics of the Dominican charism, prayer, Sacred Scriptures and community life.
+Postulancy lasts for one year.

-After approximately 9 months to a year the community votes to receive the postulant into the Novitiate.
 In many ways this is the real beginning of becoming rooted in Dominican life and our monastic family.
 At the beginning of the novitiate the postulant receives the Dominican habit with a white veil and a new name.
+Novitiate lasts for two years, the second year being the canonical year.

 After 2 years the novice requests to make profession as a Nun of the Order of Preachers.
-This profession, in which only obedience is professed but which encompasses our whole way of life according to our constitutions is made for 3 years.
+This profession, in which only obedience is professed but which encompasses our whole way of life according to our Constitutions, is made for 3 years, then renewed for 3 more years.

 The newly professed sister receives the black veil signifying her death to the world.
 The scapular, the sign of the protection of the Mother of Mercy, is blessed at this time.